VPRamon/SR-GAN/README.md

     A .mat file with few images of pixel-art to test the results in other kind of images (TEST).

-It has been followed the DL architecture proposed in this[https://arxiv.org/abs/1609.04802] paper with some minor changes.
+It has been followed the DL architecture proposed in [this](https://arxiv.org/abs/1609.04802) paper with some minor changes.

-To recreate the resouls of the project documentation the following dataset has been used: {NTIRE 2017 Challenge on Single Image Super-Resolution: Dataset and Study}[https://data.vision.ee.ethz.ch/cvl/DIV2K/].
+To recreate the resouls of the project documentation the following dataset has been used: [NTIRE 2017 Challenge on Single Image Super-Resolution: Dataset and Study](https://data.vision.ee.ethz.ch/cvl/DIV2K/).

 This SRGAN is trained and programed to increment by 2 the resolution, we use images of 64x64 to obtain 128x128 images.